rolandmueller/bigdata/streamlit.md

 Create a Dockerfile for your Streamlit App.
 Run and test the Docker container.

+Here is a video about how to Dockerize a Streamlit App https://www.youtube.com/watch?v=doCia_CKcko

 Some tips:

 Use a `requirements.txt` for managing your Python Packages: